Delek Logistics Partners, LP research snapshot

 Frequently Asked Questions

 This DKL page is an informational research tool, not investment advice or a recommendation to buy or sell a security.
 Forecast scenarios use available data and assumptions that may be wrong.
 Markets, financial results, and technical levels can change quickly.
 DKL is a master limited partnership with unique tax considerations; consult a qualified tax and financial professional before investing.
+The data cutoff is August 4, 2026, and Q2 2026 results are scheduled for August 5, 2026.
 Verify current information and consider a qualified financial professional before acting.